Grammar games for toddlers are NOT WORKSHEETS. They are NOT APPS. THEY ARE how we talk to our children while we play ANY game.

 It's easy to do but you just need to know how!

 The best way to talk to your child is through varied conversation.
-When playing with toys, the trick is to say sentences using the toys as the subject.
-You will naturally vary your grammar use.
+When playing with toys, say sentences using the toys as the subject and you will naturally vary your grammar use.
 For example:

 AVOID always directing your child or giving commands